riswanmohamad/LifeLabSite/SETUP.md

 **Setup Complete! 🎉**

-Your LifeLab registration form is now connected to Google Sheets.
+Your SkillsLab registration form is now connected to Google Sheets.